CorkCork

 What can I find in the Cork wine knowledge base?

-Vintage quality ratings and drinking windows for 96+ wine regions, interactive vineyard maps for appellations like Burgundy and Bordeaux, detailed grape profiles with aromas and food pairings, and region guides covering terroir, climate, and classification systems.
-Everything is free to browse.
+Vintage quality ratings and drinking windows for 96+ wine regions, detailed grape profiles with aromas and food pairings, and region guides covering terroir, climate, and classification systems are free to browse.
+Interactive vineyard maps for appellations like Burgundy and Bordeaux are part of Cork Plus, with a free 14-day trial and no card required.

 What is the best wine tracking app?